Phase evolution of superposition target states in adiabatic population transfer: Discussion

-In the experiment, the STIRAP pulses are formed by two elongated, partially overlapping gaussian laser beams.
-Ideally the beams' k-vectors, the velocity of the molecules and the electric field are all perpendicular to one another.
+None of the other relevant parameters of eq. \ref{eq:midphase} are correlated with the electric field magnitude or direction.
+We can speculate on higher order effects which could conspire to result in electric field correlated changes of $t_1$ or $t_2$.
+In the experiment, two STIRAP sequences are employed: the first prepares the superposition state, and the second transfers it back to the original ground state after the interaction with electric and magnetic fields.
+The STIRAP pulses are formed by two elongated, partially overlapping gaussian laser beams.
+Ideally, the beams' k-vectors, the velocity of the molecules, and the electric field are all perpendicular to one another.
 A slight angle between the major axes of the two ellipsoidal laser beams leads to a gradient of the beam separation along the electric field direction.
-If the position of the molecular beam is correlated with electric field direction (for example by changing fringe fields due to patch potentials on the electrodes) the tilt of the beam profiles generates a change in $t_2$ by changing the pulse separation.
-The magnitude of the possible effect is shown in fig. \ref{fig:t2ParameterDependences}.
+If the position of the molecular beam is correlated with electric field direction (for example by changing fringe fields due to patch potentials on the electrodes), the tilt of the beam profiles generates a change in $t_2$ by changing the pulse separation.
+The magnitude of the possible effect is shown in fig. \ref{fig:t2ParameterDependences} (a).
 The phase gradient at 1.5 T separation is about 0.1.
-With an angle between the pulse envelopes of 1° and a correlated displacement along the electric field of \SI{15}{\micro\meter} (which is about $10^{-4}$ the length of the ), $t_{2,corr}$ is about \SI{0.2}{\nano\second}.
+With an angle between the pulse envelopes of $1^\circ$ and a correlated displacement along the electric field of \SI{15}{\micro\meter} (which is about $10^{-4}$ the length of the laser beams), $t_{2,corr}$ is about \SI{0.2}{\nano\second}.
 For $2\delta = 2\pi\times$\SI{25}{\hertz}, the correlated change in phase is about 30$\mu$rad.
 The accumulated effect for these parameters is smaller than the expected experimental sensitivity.
-We conclude that even though the phase of the superposition depends on the STIRAP parameters, it is unlikely that changes in the parameters are significant for the YbF experiment.